Harold Palmer Smith Jr.

-Harold Palmer Smith Jr. (born November 30, 1935) is an American professor, consultant, and expert on defense policy.
-He was Assistant to the Secretary of Defense (Atomic Energy) from June 1993 to March 1996, when the name of the position changed to Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs, and remained in the position until January 1998.
+Harold Palmer Smith Jr. (November 30, 1935 – August 1, 2025) was an American professor, consultant, and expert on defense policy.
+He was Assistant to the Secretary of Defense (Atomic Energy) from June 1993 to March 1996, when the name of the position changed to Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs.

 Career

-Smith holds the appointment of Distinguished Scholar in Residence with the Institute for Governmental Studies at the University of California at Berkeley (UCB) where he has been responsible for the Harold Smith Seminar Series focusing on national and international defense policy and is a major participant in its successor series.
-He is also an advisor to the Lawrence Livermore National Laboratory (LLNL) on defense issues and on enhancing joint study with UCB of data science (Big Data).
+Smith held the appointment of Distinguished Scholar in Residence with the Institute for Governmental Studies at the University of California at Berkeley (UCB) where he was responsible for the Harold Smith Seminar Series focusing on national and international defense policy and was a major participant in its successor series.